Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 **Name Entity Recognition (NER):**

 The script has support for NER via the [spaCy library](https://spacy.io/).
 NER allows us to reduce the vocab size if certain entities appear a lot in the dataset.
-However more importantly it reduces the variation in the training data, which can result in a loss of granularity in the training data.
+More importantly, it reduces the variation in the training data, which can result in a desired loss of granularity in the training data.
 For example, consider these two sentences: "She was born on September 1st, 1996" and "She was born on October 3rd, 1864".
 In a more abstract sense, the two sentences are essentially the same sentences as they both describe the birthdate of some girl.
-If we ignore the entity and treat these two sentences as one, we have less fitting to do for the seq2seq model (or more data to reinforce a correct model).

 Note that currently if NER is enabled, the generated responses/answers will have entity tags instead of actual entities, i.e: the chatbot would generate  `"She was born on <DATE> <DATE> <DATE>"` instead of the actual sentence mentioned above.
 One could do some post-processing on the generated response and substitute back appropriate entities (this is not implemented yet).